ericktai/pm-proxy/README.md

           apiVersion : 0
         });

-7. Start making JS SDK calls as you normally would!
+7.  run `http://127.0.0.1:4567/client.html` as if you were developing from there and make regular JS SDK calls

 **You must make calls after the iframe loads**: